beltoforion/image-inquest/README.md

   <img src="assets/title.png" alt="Sparklehoof" width="640"/>
 </p>

+This is a vibe coding experiment.
+It is based on an image processing pipeline that was have written traditionally for illustrating articles on my web page beltoforion.de.
+The entire UI of this application is ai generated but I determined the internal structure, the class layout design and the UI of the application.
+The application if functional and meant to be extensible with custom python nodes.

 # Sparklehoof

-This is a vibe coding experiment.
-It is based on an image processing pipeline that was have written for illustrating articles on my web page beltoforion.de

 A Python desktop application for building image- and video-processing workflows using a node-based visual editor.
 Drop image sources,